linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### Backup

-UnionTech OS provides backup by initialization and backup through Control Center.
+CRITC OS provides backup by initialization and backup through Control Center.

 ##### Backup by Initialization